 "Nurses are observant and they have excellent critical-thinking skills and judgment," says Walsh, MSN, RN, APRN, a nursing quality and safety manager.
 "They are an integral part of the team and they are the ones with the patients all day long.
 They get to know them so well."

 Lifespan takes an interdisciplinary approach, involving multiple departments in efforts to reduce hospital-acquired infections.
 But nurses across the Lifespan system serve critical roles in the consistent implementation of evidence-based strategies to help avoid them.

-Cathy Duquette, PhD, RN, Lifespan’s executive vice president of nursing affairs, believes that nurses have a critical role in the success of the numerous strategies in place to prevent hospital-acquired infections across the system.
+Cathy Duquette, PhD, MBA, RN, executive vice president for quality and safety, and chief nursing executive for Lifespan, believes that nurses have a critical role in the success of the numerous strategies in place to prevent hospital-acquired infections across the system.

 “Lifespan is extremely proud of the nurses who come to work each day not only to meet the individual needs of our patients but also to make meaningful contributions to the systematic changes in the delivery of care that benefits all Lifespan patients,” says Duquette.

 When a nasty respiratory virus season led to a spate of hospital-acquired infections at Hasbro Children’s Hospital two years ago, nurses jumped into action.